Kabrie/vibrantabhi19.github.io/_posts/2013-01-01-example-content.md

 Refer to the following docs/videos for more information on how to apply Machine Learning to Iris Data Set.

 1: [scikit-learn Official docs](http://scikit-learn.org/stable/tutorial/index.html)

 2: [NumPy Official docs](https://docs.scipy.org/doc/numpy/reference/)

 3: [Google Developer Video on Machine Learning](https://www.youtube.com/playlist?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal)

+Tip for beginner: Install jypyter notebook via [Anaconda](https://www.continuum.io/downloads), as it comes with almost all the preloaded libraries and stuff needed for learning basic Machine Learning concept.

+Feel free to drop a comment below for any queries/comments.
+Happy coding :)